Emer-Rocha/FileCreationGUI/README.md

 # FileCreationGUI
-This GUI will allow the user to create as many empty .txt files as they dictate.
+This GUI will allow the user to create empty txt, pdf, and docx files.